KilianKegel/GNU-ld-for-MicrosoftCOFF-to-LinuxELF/README.md

-While implementing support for LINUX x86_64 to the [**Torito C Library**](https://github.com/KilianKegel/torito-C-Library#torito-c-library) it was found, that the **GNU** linker **ld** doesn't sufficiently understand the Microsoft COFF file format for .OBJ modules.
+While implementing support for LINUX x86_64 to the [**Torito C Library**](https://github.com/KilianKegel/torito-C-Library#torito-c-library) it turned out, that the **GNU** linker **ld** doesn't sufficiently understand the Microsoft COFF file format for .OBJ modules.

 All .LIB and .OBJ modules created with the latest version of Visual Studio 2019 VS2019 are taken and processed by **GNU ld** (`GNU ld (GNU Binutils for Ubuntu) 2.34`) without any complaint, but the created .ELF image does not run at all, for many of the same reasons.

-During my comprehensive exploration it was found that
+During my comprehensive exploration I found that
-* placement of uninitialized data (global variables not explicitely set to 0) in .BSS section creates accesses to faulty addresses for data
+* placement of uninitialized data (global variables not explicitly set to 0) in .BSS section creates accesses to faulty addresses for data
 * modules translated without the compiler switches `/Gw` and `/Gy`
     * `/Gw[-]` separate global variables for linker